Fennimore, Wisconsin

 Fennimore is a city in Grant County, Wisconsin, United States.
 The population was 2,764 at the 2020 census.
 The city's area was separated from the Town of Fennimore, which remains as an adjacent rural area.

 History

 Fennimore was named for a settler who disappeared during the Black Hawk War.
 It was previously also known as Fennimore Center.
 Fennimore incorporated as a village in 1889 and changed to a city in 1919.

 Geography

-According to the United States Census Bureau, the city has a total area of 1.62 sqmi, all of it land.
+According to the United States Census Bureau, the city has a total area of 1.62 sqmi, all land.